HorizenOfficial/vela-starterkit/dockerfiles/README.md

 ## Additional info:

-- the manager database and chain data are persisted in docker volumes (`horizen-cce-manager-data` for the DB, `horizen-cce-chain-data` for chain data).<br>
+- the manager database and chain data are persisted in docker volumes (`vela-skit-manager-data` for the DB, `vela-skit-chain-data` for chain data).<br>
   To start from scratch, delete the volumes.
-- deployed contract addresses are stored in the `horizen-cce-deploy-data` volume.
+- deployed contract addresses are stored in the `vela-skit-deploy-data` volume.
 The deployer checks this on startup and skips deployment if contracts are already present on the chain.
-- deanonymization reports are stored in `horizen-cce-manager-reports`; the authority service shares this reports volume so it can read the same outputs.
+- deanonymization reports are stored in `vela-skit-manager-reports`; the authority service shares this reports volume so it can read the same outputs.
+- centralized logs are stored in `vela-skit-logs`.
 - to connect to the chain from Metamask, use the following parameters:
    - rpc url: http://localhost:8545
    - chainid: 31337